gitjonathan/turbo-dangerzone/README.md

 turbo-dangerzone
 ================

-Simple Example of Message Passing Using ActiveMQ.
+Simple Example of a Maven Project.